crowdsecurity/hub-tests/README.md

 * `configurations`: This is dict of lists of configurations we want to load.
 Valid keys for the dict are `parsers`, `scenarios` and `postoverflows`.

 ### Caveats or known bugs

 For now a config directory is still needed with:

  * `simulation.yaml` this file can be empty
  * patterns directory with all parsers/groks patterns
  * `config/hub/.index.json` I suspect a small bug in pkg/cwversion that makes this requirement happen.

-# Howto creation of a new configuration test
+# Creation of a new configuration test

 In the root of hub repository there's a `tests.sh` provided as a tool to help write some tests.
 ```